 It takes courage to get started, but I promise to be alongside you every step of the way, not judging you, and not budging until you want me too.
 Everything is kept confidential.
 I also practice strictly ethically, in adherence with BACP guidelines and am underpinned by insurance and supervision.

-Take that final step and send me a text or call on 07971 816541.
-I really look forward to hearing from you.
+Take that final step and text or call me, I really look forward to hearing from you.

 Training, qualifications & experience